cezaraugusto/github-template-guidelines/.github/README.md

 ## License

 Include a refence for the license you choosed.
-For this project my take was the Public License:
+For this project my take was the **Public License**:

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 [Cezar Augusto](http://cezar.work) has dedicated the work to the public domain by waiving all of his rights to the work worldwide under copyright law.

-More about CC licenses [here](http://creativecommons.org).
+_More about **CC** licenses [here](http://creativecommons.org)._